Baris000-eng/FastAPI-Projects/README.md

 Todo Application with the ORM-based database framework called "SQLAlchemy", RDBMS called "Sqlite", and Data Parsing & Validation library called 'Pydantics' (Project#3):

-In the project 3, the ORM-based database framework called SQLAlchemy and RDBMS called 'Sqlite' is experienced.
+In the project 3, the ORM-based database framework called SQLAlchemy and RDBMS called 'Sqlite' are experienced.